 No director, officer or other member of management of the Corporation is, or within the ten years prior to the date hereof has been, a director, chief executive officer or chief financial officer of any company that was the subject of a cease trade order or similar order or an order that denied the company access to any statutory exemptions for a period of more than thirty consecutive days issued while that person was acting in such capacity or issued thereafter but resulted from an event that occurred while that person was acting in such capacity.
-No director, officer or other member of management of the Corporation is now, or within the ten years prior to the date hereof, has been a director or executive officer of any company while that person was acting in that capacity or within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets other than Mr. Telfer, who was vice chairman of a technology company when it made an assignment in bankruptcy in July 2001.
+No director, officer or other member of management of the Corporation is now, or within the ten years prior to the date hereof, has been a director or executive officer of any company while that person was acting in that capacity or within a year of that person ceasing to act in that capacity, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or become subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets, other than Jack C. Lee who is a director of an Alberta-based private company that has sought protection under the Companies' Creditors Arrangement Act.